Guide to the best restaurants in the Cotswolds

 An open kitchen keeps you entertained while you wait for your food to arrive.
 The ingredients are often foraged, freshly picked and organic.

 From a Daylesford egg starter with nasturtium velouté via herb-crusted lamb saddle to an organic pear for pud.
+I think this place is perfect for those who like to eat as naturally as possible.

 17. The Chequers, Churchill